Are wood burning fire pits safe?

 What are the benefits of a wood fire pit?

-The benefits of a wood-burning fire pit include the cozy ambiance it provides, the natural crackling sounds, and the option to cook food over an open flame.
-Wood fire pits are also generally more affordable and versatile than natural gas or propane alternatives.
+A wood burning fire pit kit offers a cozy ambiance, natural crackling sounds, and the option to cook food over an open flame.
+They are usually more budget-friendly and versatile than natural gas or propane options.

-To use a wood-burning fire pit, start by placing a layer of kindling or newspaper at the bottom.
-Add small sticks or fire starter, and then gradually add larger pieces of wood.
-Light the fire with matches or a fire starter, and maintain the fire by adding wood as needed.
-Always follow safety precautions and local regulations.
+To use a wood-burning fire pit, put kindling or newspaper at the bottom, add small sticks or fire starter, and then larger wood pieces.
+Use matches or a fire starter to light it, and keep adding wood as required.
+Follow safety rules and local regulations.

 Do wood burning fire pits smell?